Showing posts with label 2015. Show all posts

 Santa Maria from Assisi, original painting by Christy Olsen

-Tuscany is an Italian province surrounded by beautiful rustic countryside with yellow, red, and orange flowers and is also known for its Renaissance history and influence on high culture.
-However, the lesser-known province of Umbra is the home of the "Umber" pigment originally extracted from this mountainous province.
-It was used to make the famous Old Master's palette colors such as "Raw Umber" and "Burnt Umber."
+Tuscany is an Italian province surrounded by beautiful rustic countryside with yellow, red, and orange flowers.
+It is also known for its Renaissance history and influence on high culture.
+However, the lesser-known province of Umbria is the home of the "Umber" pigment, which was initially extracted from this mountainous province.
+It was used to make the famous Old Master's palette colors, such as "Raw Umber" and "Burnt Umber."
 Original works in this show have umber and burnt sienna.

 I didn't realize it at the time but now looking back in retrospect on the last few years, I have been painting a collection of scenery, colors and souvenirs that revolve around my former 2012 trip to Italy, where I visited Umbra, Tuscany and Rome.”